Use case · Healthcare assistant

 How Korely fits

-On-prem container, EU-only fallback, audit log built in
+EU-hosted by default, audit log built in

 Show me the code